djforth/postcss-webp-processing/README.md

 # PostCSS Webp Processing

-[PostCSS] plugin to process all png and jpg files to webp files.
+[PostCSS] plugin to process all png and jpg files to webp files from a css file.
 This has been designed to work with [webpacker](https://github.com/rails/webpacker) and [webpack](https://webpack.js.org/)

 [postcss]: https://github.com/postcss/postcss